moderndatacompany/dataos.info/docs/learn_new/about_dp_developer_track/index.md

 # Data Product Developer Track

+!!! info "Overview"
     With a strong emphasis on aligning technical execution with business objectives, this track ensures learners can confidently translate requirements into reliable, governed data products that drive value across the organization.

 **Data Product Developers** play a key role in creating, managing, and evolving Data Products within DataOS.
 They are responsible for building the data infrastructure that powers everything from analytics to business intelligence, making sure data flows smoothly through pipelines and stays accurate and accessible for users.